Connect with others who understand.

 • Heart problems

-Some members of MyMSTeam have wondered whether vitamin D supplements can cause urine to smell — and if so, whether it’s an indication that their vitamin D levels are too high.
-Several vitamins, including vitamin B6, can cause urine smell to change.
-Although a strong smell to your urine probably doesn’t mean vitamin D toxicity, it may indicate that you are dehydrated, which can in turn be a sign of excess vitamin D. Strong-smelling urine could also indicate a urinary tract infection.
+Some members of MyMSTeam have wondered whether vitamin D supplements can cause urine to smell — and if so, whether it indicates that their vitamin D levels are too high.

 If you’re worried you may have taken too much vitamin D, contact your doctor right away.
 In some cases, vitamin D toxicity can cause permanent kidney damage.

-Talk to Your Doctor First About Your Vitamin D Levels
+Ask Your Doctor About Your Vitamin D Levels

-Your doctor or other health care professional, such as a clinical pharmacist or dietitian, can also help determine the dosage of vitamin D you may need to take depending on your other health conditions.
-For example, people with renal insufficiency (a type of kidney problem) may need supplements with different vitamin D concentrations to achieve the same result.
+Your doctor or other healthcare professional, such as a clinical pharmacist or dietitian, can also help determine the dosage of vitamin D based on your specific health conditions.
+For example, people with renal insufficiency (a type of kidney problem) may need supplements with different vitamin D concentrations to achieve the same effect.

 Vitamin D supplements may interact with other drugs, such as: